loomoni/loomoni/README.md

 - 👋 Hi, I’m @loomoni
 - 👀 I’m interested in python and laravel
-- 🌱 I’m currently working on python frameworks specicificaly odoo and laravel
+- 🌱 I’m currently working on python frameworks specicificaly odoo and PHP specifically laravel
-- 💞️ I’m looking to collaborate with odoo teams
 - 📫 How to reach me whatsapp no +255765844637 / email: loomonimorwo1@gmail.com

 <!---